Asellus aquaticus (Linnaeus, 1758)

 Identification

 Asellus aquaticus can usually be distinguished from the frequent Proasellus meridianus by the pattern of pigmentation of the head, with two pale spots at the back separated by a central dark pigmented area.
 However, head pigmentation can vary and the two species are frequently confused.
+The situation is further complicated by the recent discovery of the introduced Proasellus coxalis in England.
 The shape of the male first pereopod (leg) is diagnostic.

 Warren Maguire